Securing Your Code Shouldn’t Impede Your Innovation

 How Does it Work?

 Unbound Key Control enables secure management of cryptographic keys on any standard platform, including physical/virtual machines and containers.

-A typical code signing process is started by calculating the hash of the code using algorithms like MD5 or SHA.
+A typical code signing process is started by calculating the hash of the code using algorithms like SHA-1 or SHA-2.
 Then, the build server initiates a certification request to Unbound accompanied with the application name, the hash and the public key, after which Unbound signs the hash with the private key using MPC protocol to access both key shares.
 The signed hash is then returned to the build server.